SoftwareMasons/aurelia-openiddict/README.md

 When you login from the client and successfully authenticate, the server will return several pieces of information back.

-- access_token: saved in local storage with the key of aurelia-authentication and needed to access the protected web api resources.
+- **access_token**: saved in local storage with the default key value of aurelia-authentication and needed to access the protected web api resources.
 The name of the local storage key is configurable in the authConfig.ts file.
-- id_token: also saved in local storage with the key of aurelia-authentication.
+- **id_token**: also saved in local storage with the default key value of aurelia-authentication.
 The id_token is needed for successful calls to the Logout endpoint, and
-- ASP.NET Identity saves an authentication cookie that is also needed for successful calls to the Logout endpoint._
+- **authentication cookie**: ASP.NET Identity saves an authentication cookie that is also needed for successful calls to the Logout endpoint.

+## How the solution was created

+### Server Project

+The following steps were followed in the creation of the **server project**.

+1. Create a new ASP.Net Core Web Application leveraging individual user account authentication.
+      1. Click on File - New Project.
+      2. Under Visual C# – .NET Core, pick the ASP.NET Core Web Application (.NET Core) template.
+      3. On the New ASP.NET Core Project dialog, pick the Web Application template.
+      4. Click Change Authentication and pick Individual User Account authentication.
+2. Integrate OpenIddict into the request pipeline
+     1. Following all steps outlined in the Readme.